-Real estate mortgage loans - loans made to full-time or part-time farmers secured by first lien real estate mortgages with maturities from five to thirty years.
-These loans may be made only in amounts up to 85 percent of the appraised value of the property taken as

-- security or up to 97 percent of the appraised value if guaranteed by a federal, state, or other governmental agency.
+- Real estate mortgage loans loans made to full-time or part-time farmers secured by first lien real estate mortgages with maturities from five to thirty years.
+These loans may be made only in amounts up to 85 percent of the appraised value of the property taken as security or up to 97 percent of the appraised value if guaranteed by a federal, state, or other governmental agency.
 The actual percentage of loan-to-appraised value when loans are made is generally lower than the statutory required percentage. - Production and intermediate-term loans loans to full-time or part-time farmers that are not real estate mortgage loans.
 These loans fund eligible financing needs including operating inputs (such as labor, feed, fertilizer, and repairs), livestock, living expenses, income taxes, machinery or equipment, farm buildings, and other business-related expenses.
 Production loans may be made on a secured or unsecured basis and are most often made for a period of time that matches the borrower's normal production and marketing cycle, which is typically one year or less.
-Intermediate-term loans are made for a specific term, generally greater than one year and less than or equal to ten years. - Loans to cooperatives loans for any cooperative purpose other than for communication, power, and water and waste disposal. - Processing and marketing loans loans for operations to process or market the products produced by a farmer, rancher, or producer or harvester of aquatic products, or by a cooperative. - Farm-related business loans loans to eligible borrowers that furnish certain farm-related business services to farmers or ranchers that are directly related to their agricultural production. - Rural residential real estate loans loans made to individuals, who are not farmers, to purchase a single-

-- family dwelling that will be the primary residence in open country, which may include a town or village that has a population of not more than 2,500 persons.
+Intermediate-term loans are made for a specific term, generally greater than one year and less than or equal to ten years. - Loans to cooperatives loans for any cooperative purpose other than for communication, power, and water and waste disposal. - Processing and marketing loans loans for operations to process or market the products produced by a farmer, rancher, or producer or harvester of aquatic products, or by a cooperative. - Farm-related business loans loans to eligible borrowers that furnish certain farm-related business services to farmers or ranchers that are directly related to their agricultural production. - Rural residential real estate loans loans made to individuals, who are not farmers, to purchase a singlefamily dwelling that will be the primary residence in open country, which may include a town or village that has a population of not more than 2,500 persons.
 In addition, the loan may be to remodel, improve, or repair a rural home, or to refinance existing debt.
-These loans are generally secured by a first lien on the property. - Communication loans loans primarily to finance rural communication providers. - Power loans loans primarily to finance electric generation, transmission and distribution systems serving rural areas. - Water and waste disposal loans loans primarily to finance water and waste disposal systems serving rural areas - International loans primarily loans or credit enhancements to other banks to support the export of U.S. agricultural commodities or supplies.
-The federal government guarantees a substantial portion of these loans. - Lease receivables the net investment for all finance leases such as direct financing leases, leveraged leases, and sales-type leases. - Other (including Mission Related) additional investments in rural America approved by the FCA on a program or a case-by-case basis.
+These loans are generally secured by a first lien on the property. - Communication loans loans primarily to finance rural communication providers. - Power loans loans primarily to finance electric generation, transmission and distribution systems serving rural areas. - Water and waste disposal loans loans primarily to finance water and waste disposal systems serving rural areas. - International loans primarily loans or credit enhancements to other banks to support the export of U.S. agricultural commodities or supplies.
+The federal program or a case-by-case basis.
 Examples of such investments include partnerships with agricultural and rural community lenders, investments in rural economic development and infrastructure, and investments in obligations and mortgage securities that increase the availability of affordable housing in rural America.